Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Discussion

-As with conventionally missing covariates, imputation is an appealing strategy to handle censored covariates in our data.
-While the semiparametric approaches using a Cox proportional hazards imputation model that are common across the literature \citeeg{AtemEtAl2017, AtemMatsoukaZimmern2019, AtemSampeneGreene2019} offer robustness, properly specificed parametric approaches can offer better computational and statistical efficiency.
-Herein, we proposed a general framework for parametric conditional mean imputation of censored covariates, including analytic solutions for the conditional mean imputed values under five common distributions and computationally simpler "stabilized" calculations for the rest.
-The large computational gains and improved scalability (particularly for multiple imputation) of our proposed approaches are demonstrated through extensive simulation studies.
-The impact of misspecifying the parametric imputation model is explored through simulations, as well.
-Finally, we apply the proposed methods and imputation model selection procedure to the Framingham teaching dataset.
-The \textit{speedyCMI} R package with implementations for all proposed methods is available on GitHub at \url{www.github.com/sarahlotspeich/speedyCMI}, along with R scripts for the simulations and Framingham analysis.
+As with missing covariates, imputation is an appealing strategy to handle censored ones.
+While the semiparametric approaches common across the literature can offer robustness, properly specified parametric imputation approaches can offer better computational speed and stability, sometimes with more statistical efficiency.
+Herein, we derived analytic solutions for the conditional mean imputed values for censored covariates under five common distributions and computationally simpler ``stabilized" calculations for the rest.
+The computational gains and improved scalability of our proposed approaches were demonstrated through extensive simulation studies and our suggested model selection procedure was illustrated both in simulations and an application to the Framingham teaching dataset.
+The accompanying \textit{speedyCMI} R package includes implementations for the parametric CMI approaches, along with R scripts for the simulations and Framingham analysis.